-Well, we can't say that Austin was the best stop on our list.
-We loved them all.
-But, we can say that Austin tops the list.
+We have loved all our stops on this Texas/Tennessee road trip.
+However, we can honestly say that Austin is definitely at the top of the list.
 It was a wonderful way to end our two week road trip.
-Filled with great food, cool, vibrant sights and beautiful scenery, Austin left us wanting more of this Capital city.
+Filled with great food, vibrant energy and beautiful scenery, Austin left us wanting more of this Capital, Texan city.

-We had very limited time in this vibrant, musical, food inspired town.
-So, we had to make sure we were on a very tight schedule to ensure that we saw everything we wanted to see in this short time.
-One of the to do's on our list was to see the bats fly over Congress Bridge.
+We had very limited time in this musical, food inspired town.
+So, we had to make the most of it by making sure we were on a tight schedule that would ensure we saw everything we wanted to see in such a short period of time.

 1. See the Bat's on the Congress Avenue Bridge: